 notes, examples, sources, descriptions

-The SBVR Content Model for SBVR is like the example in sub clause 23.3 above except that it is about SBVR’s vocabulary and meanings, not EU-Rent’s.
-The complete SBVR Content Model for SBVR is serialized as XML documents listed in 25.4.
-It can be used and extended by other SBVR Content models that build on SBVR’s concepts.
+The SBVR Content Model for SBVR is like the example in Clause 23.3 above except that it is about SBVR’s vocabulary and meanings, not EU-Rent’s.
+The complete SBVR Content Model for SBVR is serialized as XML documents listed in Clause 25.4.
+It can be used and extended by other SBVR Content Models that build on SBVR’s concepts.

 XMI for the SBVR Model of SBVR